PragmaticCoding/PragmaticCoding.github.io/_posts/2024-05-21-applications.md

 # Conclusion

-The truth is that any large application that does real work is going to have ample complication to keep you busy for a long time.
+The truth is that any large application that does real work is going to have ample complications to keep you busy for a long time.
 It will seem like none of the design decisions are simple, and everything has some twist that makes life more difficult.

 Having a solid idea about how your application architecture will help to reduce the coupling through the application can make a lot of these decisions much easier.

+The nice thing about MVCI with this architecture is that it just works.
+MVCI provides exactly the things you need to write a Reactive JavaFX GUI connected to business logic.
+The tiered structure below it isolates everything else so that it doesn't become a tangled mess of logical spaghetti.